open-contracting/deploy/docs/use/kingfisher-collect.rst

    $ curl -n https://collect.kingfisher.open-contracting.org/schedule.json -d project=kingfisher -d spider=spider_name -d note="Started by NAME."
    {"node_name": "ocp04", "status": "ok", "jobid": "6487ec79947edab326d6db28a2d86511e8247444"}

+Kingfisher Collect, by default, instructs Kingfisher Process to run structural checks (slow) and create compiled releases.
+If you do not need to perform these steps:

+-  Skip structural checks, by adding ``-d steps=compile`` to the command
+-  Skip compiled releases, by adding ``-d steps=check`` to the command

 To cancel a crawl, replace ``JOBID`` with the job ID from the response or from Scrapyd's `jobs page <https://collect.kingfisher.open-contracting.org/jobs>`__:

 .. code-block:: shell-session